 While it may feel overwhelming or unrealistic to imagine “loving” your body, there are actionable steps you can take to move away from the other extreme on the spectrum and learn to appreciate your body for what it does for you.

 “It might feel more manageable to start with finding ways to tend to your body's needs with warmth or neutrality—making sure you get enough rest, wearing clothes that feel comfortable, spending time engaging in hobbies or activities you enjoy,” Degener says.
-“You don't need to expect yourself to accept body changes overnight.
+“Don’t expect yourself to accept body changes overnight.
 This is a process that takes time and has its ups and downs.”